 - To provide evidence of attainment of student outcomes by the time of graduation for program reporting purposes, programs may choose to evaluate and report only data collected in courses towards the end of the curricular cycle.

-- A program does not have to assess every outcome every year to know how well it is doing toward the attainment of student outcomes.
+- A program does not have to evaluate every outcome every year in order to render decisions and take actions regarding program improvement and the attainment of student outcomes.

 - The focus is on continuous improvement based on information for decision-making.

 D. How do I know if a program has an adequate continuous quality improvement process for student learning?